boopathi/eslint-config-phrontend/README.md

 # eslint-config-phrontend

 An eslint config for [phrontend](https://github.com/flipkart-incubator/phrontend) and [phrontend-webpack](https://github.com/flipkart-incubator/phrontend-webpack).
+If you like our style guide (eslint config), you can simply use it in your own project.

 ## Install